dongzhblake/LDER-GE/README.md

 ## :busts_in_silhouette: Maintainer

-Please contact Shuang Song (song-s19@mails.tsinghua.edu.cn) if there are any problems or questions.
+Please contact Zihan Dong (zihan.dong@yale.edu) if there are any problems or questions.